Review responses

 Template: Suspected fake / competitor / malicious

-Hi - we take feedback seriously, but we can’t verify this experience with our business.
-If you believe this is an error, please contact us at [phone].
-We’ve reported this review for investigation.
+Hi, we take feedback seriously, but we can’t verify this experience with our business.
+If you believe this was posted in error, please contact us at [phone].
+We’ve reported the review for investigation.

 What not to do (common mistakes that reduce conversions)

-• Don’t accuse the reviewer directly (“you’re lying”) - it reads defensive.
+• Don’t accuse the reviewer directly, it reads defensive.

 • Don’t share private details (HIPAA, invoices, addresses, etc.).